-The Life Cycle and Stages of a Pimple, As Told By Skin Care Experts
+The Life Cycle and Stages Of a Pimple, As Told By Skin-Care Experts

 Clogged Pores: According to Dr. Bhanusali, pimples and breakouts can occur “due to the accumulation of debris in a pore.”
-Clogged pores can be caused by a number of culprits, but one of the main factors is excess oil. “[The oil] acts almost like a glue,” he says, “combining pollutants and dead skin cells in a mixture that clogs the pore.”
+Clogged pores can be caused by a number of culprits, but one of the main factors is excess oil.
+“The oil acts almost like a glue,” he says, “combining pollutants and dead skin cells in a mixture that clogs the pore.”
 This explains why oily and acne-prone skin types tend to go hand-in-hand.

 Fluctuating Hormone Levels: Speaking of excess oil, your hormones can be to blame for an increased oil production as well.
 “There are several causes for pimples, however most pimples are caused by changing hormone levels,” Steros says.
 “During puberty the increase in male hormones can cause the adrenal glands to go into overdrive causing breakouts.”

 Lack of Exfoliation: How often are you exfoliating?
 If you’re not sloughing away dead cells on your skin’s surface often enough, you could be at a higher risk of experiencing clogged pores.
-“Another reason for breakouts is when the pores on your skin become blocked causing a buildup of oil, dirt and bacteria,” Steros says.
+“Another reason for breakouts is when the pores on your skin become blocked causing a buildup of oil, dirt and bacteria,” says Steros.
 “Sometimes dead skin cells are not shed.
 They remain in the pores and get stuck together by sebum causing a blockage in the pore.
 It then becomes infected and a pimple develops.”

-Not every blemish has the exact same life span.
-Some papules never turn into pustules, nodules, or cysts.
+Not every blemish has the exact same life span — some papules never turn into pustules, nodules, or cysts.
 What’s more, every type of acne blemish requires a certain type of care.
 It’s important to understand what kind of blemish you’re dealing with first, along with your skin type.

-Now that your pimple has—unfortunately—begun to form, let’s talk about what happens in between the dirt clogging your pores and you waking up to an angry, visible blemish.
+Now that your pimple has begun to form, let’s talk about what happens in between the dirt clogging your pores and you waking up to an angry, visible blemish.
 “Over time, a bacterial overgrowth can occur and an inflammatory reaction follows leading to the classic ‘pimple’ you see on your skin,” explains Dr. Bhanusali.